 This wine has been left on its lees all winter and is unfined with only natural yeasts used in the vinification.
-The 2016 vintage won Gold at the 'Concours des Vins du Val de Loire'.
 This is classic Muscadet for all things 'fishy'!

 Domaine de Baluettes